RomeoV/wedding-website/content/zurich-tips/_index.md

 title: "Swiss Tips 🇨🇭"
 ---

-Here we will briefly collect some of our favorite activities in and around Zürich.
+Here we’ll briefly share some of our favorite activities in and around Zürich.

 # Hiking
-There are many amazing hikes in Switzerland, most of them easy to reach via the rail service SBB.
+Switzerland is full of amazing hikes, most of them easily accessible via the SBB rail network.
 Here are just a few of our favorites.

 <div style="display: flex; align-items: flex-start; gap: 20px; margin: 20px 0;">
   <div style="flex: 1;">
     <h2>Uetliberg (Zürich)</h2>
-    For a quick hike, you can just take the tram to the foot of Uetliberg and go up beautiful path.
-You can eat all the way at the top (a recurring theme, as you will see) and come down (or go up) by train.
+    For a quick hike, take the tram to the foot of Uetliberg and follow the scenic path up.
+You can enjoy a bite to eat at the top (a recurring theme, as you’ll see) and either hike back down or take the train.
     <ul>
-      <li>Round trip 3h</li>
+      <li>Round trip: ~3 hours</li>
-      <li>Cost CHF8 or $10</li>
+      <li>Cost: CHF8 (~$10)</li>
     </ul>
   </div>
   <div style="flex: 0 0 300px;">